Jaxx0/chores/README.md

 # chores
-REST API for an android app using slim, php and mysql
+REST API for an android app

+Technologies:
+slim, php and mysql